What is Projectile Motion? – Types, Derivation, Formulae 2023

 What is a Projectile Motion?

 Projectile Motion is defined as a path taken by a particle or object that is thrown indirectly toward the earth’s atmosphere.
-Then the object moves in a curved path, and it faces constant acceleration toward the center of the earth, due to gravitational forces.
-And the path taken by the object is stated as a projectile, and the motion of an object is called Projectile Motion.
+The object then moves in a curved path, and it faces constant acceleration toward the center of the earth, due to gravitational forces.
+The path taken by the object is stated as a projectile, and the motion of an object is called Projectile Motion.

 Types of Projectile Motion

-Moreover, there are three different types of projectile motions, such as Oblique Projectile Motion, Horizontal Projectile Motion, and Projectile Motion on an Inclined Plane.
+There are three types of projectile motions- Oblique Projectile Motion, Horizontal Projectile Motion, and Projectile Motion on an Inclined Plane.

 Oblique Projectile Motion